 Nobody else owns you or your body, so don’t give them ownership.
-Be proud of who you are and don’t be swayed by people who don’t respect this.
+Be proud of who you are and don’t be influenced by people who fail to respect your boundaries.
+Love yourself!

 It’s not only strangers that can be a danger.
 If someone you know passes on an inappropriate image it can damage you for years to come.
 Everybody makes mistakes, even friends, so be careful what you trust them with.

 Not only do young people deal with the peer pressure because “everybody’s doing it,” but they also potentially have to deal with pressure from people online – pushing them to send sexually explicit content.

 It’s important to let your child know that when something like this happens, they shouldn’t feel as though they have to take part.
 Instead, they should put the blocking and reporting tools on that particular platform into action.
 Remind them that the person pressuring them to send images of this nature is not respecting their body or their privacy.